soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 But I accepted the offer any way.

-I was assigned to a all-new-joiner squad working on some upcoming app product.
+I was assigned to an all-new-joiner squad working on some upcoming app product.
 It's a very simple app - more like a front-end for databases and bank's legacy core banking software.

 I learned that there are 3 tiers of SWEs at KBTG - a normal one (e.g. me), "advanced", and senior.
 I was the only squad member to not had been an advanced SWE.

-Other team SWEs also joined together.
+Other team members also joined together and worked together before.
 They all came from the same place (another Thai bank), and they came here because their followed their manager.
+I later heard from a friend that their previous workplace was purging old, incompetent engineers, replacing them with younger, more competent newjoiners.

-I also learned that the project we're working has been developed by an outsourcer company for 2 years already.
+I also learned that the project we're working has been developed by an outsourced company for 2 years already.

 ### Stupid, buggy code